Pattapur

 Pattapur is a village in the Ganjam district of Odisha state, India.
 Belongs Sanakhemundi Block.

-Bhubaneswar is the state capital for Pattapur village.
-It is located around 159.4 km away from Pattapur.

-The nearest railway station to Pattapur is Brahmapur which is located around 27.3 km distance.
+Bhubaneswar, the state capital, is located around 190 km from Pattapur.
+The nearest railway station, Brahmapur, is around 32 km away.

-Pattapur's nearest town/city/important place is Digapahandi located at the distance of 8.7 km.
+Pattapur's nearest town/city/important place is Digapahandi located at the distance of 9.3 km.
 Surrounding town/city/TP/CT from Pattapur are as follows.

-Pattapur has Govt.
+Pattapur has a Govt.
 Hospital, Block, Govt.
 High School, Govt.
 College.